 For more information, check out our exclusive Cyberghost review.

 If you’re looking for a super affordable Tor compatible VPN, then Surfshark is perhaps the best for surfing the Tor browser.

 Although Surfshark might not offer any exclusive features, you can still use it in conjunction with Tor.
 Performance is great if not the best and 3200+ servers is plenty to get pretty much everything done.

 Now let’s talk about features.
 Right of the bat, the MultiHop feature is really great to use.
 It super secure, but can slow down your connection a bit.

-Other than that, Surfshark supports industry-standard encryption, offers a no-log policy, 30-money-back guarantee and best of all, it is compatible on all major platforms.
+Other than that, Surfshark supports industry-standard encryption, offers a no-log policy, 30-money-back guarantee, and best of all, it is compatible with all major platforms.

 For more information, check out our exclusive Surfshark review.

 How to choose the best VPN for Tor?